 Projections for Tauranga

-We commissioned NIWA to develop sea level rise scenarios for Tauranga Harbour for the next 100 years, as well as assess prior storm events to better understand potential inundation in the future.
+We commissioned NIWA in 2017 to develop sea level rise scenarios for Tauranga Harbour for the next 100 years, as well as assess prior storm events to better understand potential inundation in the future.

 The projected sea level rise (NZVD 16) for Tauranga Harbour using four greenhouse gas concentration scenarios are below: